-Once performance appraisal forms are completed and submitted, ABET compiles a report for each program evaluator.
+Once performance appraisal forms are completed and submitted, ABET compiles a report for each Program Evaluator.
 These reports are sent to the appropriate commission executive committee and your ABET member society.
-Reports will identify exceptional performers for recognition (average score of 3-5) and any program evaluators who need remediation or removal (average score of below 3, or a 1-2 in any single competency area).
+Reports will identify exceptional performers for recognition – average score of 3 to 5 – and any Program Evaluators who need remediation or removal – average score of below 3, or a 1 or 2 in any single competency area.

 Both the commission executive committee and your member society will review your performance report.
 If needed, your society will provide any additional input concerning your performance.
 Finally, the commission executive committee will make a determination for recognition, remediation, or removal.
-You will receive your performance appraisal results after the Summer Commission Meeting.
-This timeline assures programs that performance appraisals do not influence accreditation actions.
+You will receive your performance appraisal results after the Commission Meeting in July.
+This timeline assures programs performance appraisals do not influence accreditation actions.